 Each year the Association of Internet Researchers brings individuals to our conference who focus on exciting and emerging areas of Internet research.
 We are very pleased for 2017 to present our members with two stirring keynote presentations by senior scholars in the field, and a plenary panel with four inspiring researchers.

-The full #AoIR2017 Conference Program is available here.
+Full #AoIR2017 Conference Program is downloadable here.

 Keynote Speaker: Andrew Chadwick

 Andrew Chadwick (PhD, London School of Economics) is Professor of Political Communication in the Centre for Research in Communication and Culture and the Department of Social Sciences at Loughborough University.
 His latest book is The Hybrid Media System: Politics and Power (Oxford University Press, Second Edition, 2017), which was awared the 2016 International Journal of Press/Politics Book Award for an outstanding book on media and politics published in the previous ten years, and the American Political Science Association Information Technology and Politics Section Best Book Award, 2014.
 His book Internet Politics: States, Citizens, and New Communication Technologies (Oxford University Press, 2006) was awarded the American Sociological Association Best Book Award (Communication and Information Technologies Section) and is among the most widely-cited works in its field.
 Andrew is also Editor of the book series Oxford Studies in Digital Politics, which currently features 21 titles.
 He is currently writing his next book, Social Media and the Future of Democracy, for Oxford University Press.
 You can visit his website (www.andrewchadwick.com) and follow him on Twitter.

 Keynote: Donald Trump, the 2016 U.S. Presidential Campaign, and the Intensification of the Hybrid Media System